-CHAIRMAN'S STATEMENT AT THE 43rd ANNUAL GENERAL MEETING OF VERITAS KAPITAL ASSURANCE PLC
+CHAIRMAN'S STATEMENT AT THE 44th ANNUAL GENERAL MEETING OF VERITAS KAPITAL ASSURANCE PLC

-Distinguished shareholders, members of the Board of Directors, Ladies and Gentlemen, it is with gratitude that I welcome you all to the 43rd Annual General Meeting and first ever virtual meeting of our company, Veritas Kapital Assurance Plc.

-In accordance with the responsibilities of my office as Chairman, I present to you an overview of the 2019 global and domestic economy, a summary of our operating results for the year and an outline of our expectations for 2020.
+Distinguished shareholders, members of the Board of Directors, ladies and gentlemen, it is with great pleasure that I welcome you to the 44th Annual General Meeting of our company, Veritas Kapital Assurance Plc.
+As the obligation of my office as Chairman dictates, I present to you an outline of the 2020 global economy, highlights of our operating results for the year, and a summary of our expectations for 2021.